iii-org/akasha/readme.md

 ## Find Optimum Combination

-To test all available combinations and find the best parameters, you can use function **optimum_combination** , you can give different embeddings, document chunk sizes, models, document similarity searching type and number of most relative documents (topK), and the function will test all combinations to find the best combination based on the given question set and documents.
+To test all available combinations and find the best parameters, you can use function **optimum_combination** , you can give different embeddings, document chunk sizes, models, document similarity searching type, and the function will test all combinations to find the best combination based on the given question set and documents.

 Noted that best score combination is the highest correct rate combination, and best cost-effective